Entsllor/todo-app/README.md

 ## Run

-Run this project by docker-compose
+Run this project by docker-compose:

 ```shell
 docker-compose up --build